RealTimeChris/DiscordCoreAPI/Documentation/Examples/Instantiating-Creating a Button.md

 ---
 - Create a data structure of type `DiscordCoreAPI::RespondToInputEventData`, and add either some content or a message embed.
 - Add one or more buttons by using the `addButton` function of the `DiscordCoreAPI::RespondToInputEventData` structure.
+- Call the `InputEvents::respondToEvent` function, passing it the `DiscordCoreAPI::RespondToInputEventData` structure.
 ```cpp
 // Test.hpp - Header for the "test" command.
 // https://github.com/RealTimeChris